-The mission of LILAC is to prepare liberal art students to become effective, self-aware leaders in their chosen life pursuits.
-Students should utilize LILAC's team of 17 staff members to facilitate connections with a number of experiences and resources that will allow them to test their interests and passions and construct their resumes.
-From the day students arrive on campus, LILAC provides integrated and coordinated services, programs and opportunities in career exploration, internships and summer internship funding, civic engagement, leadership, professional and personal skill-building, networking and alumnae/-i programs.
-Career & Professional Development (CPD) and Civic Engagement (CE) are the essential functions of the Center.
+The mission of the Career & Civic Engagement Center (the Center) is to prepare and support liberal art students and alums to become effective, self-aware leaders in their chosen life pursuits.
+Students should utilize the Center's team of 17 staff members to facilitate connections with a number of experiences and resources that will allow them to test their interests and passions and construct their resumes.
+From the day students arrive on campus, the Career & Civic Engagement Center provides integrated and coordinated services, programs and opportunities in career exploration, internships and summer internship funding, civic engagement, leadership, professional and personal skill-building, networking and alumnae/-i programs.

-The CPD function of LILAC provides opportunities for students to maximize their liberal arts education, preparing them to make intentional decisions about their futures.
-The CPD team offers a comprehensive set of services to help students navigate the career development process and learn more about themselves.
-Some of these services include career counseling, self-assessment, graduate/ professional school exploration (including prelaw), information on searching for internships, learning opportunities, experiential permanent employment, as well as help with the creation of resumes and cover letters to document key experiences.
-One-on-one career counseling appointments and/or workshops are both viable ways to engage in career exploration, no matter where students are in their processes.
-The CPD function of LILAC also offers a comprehensive recruiting program for both the full-time permanent job search as well as information about internships.
+Career Engagement provides opportunities for students to maximize their liberal arts education, preparing them to make intentional decisions about their futures.
+The Center offers a comprehensive set of services to help students navigate the career development process and learn more about themselves.
+Some of these services include career counseling, self-assessment, graduate/professional school exploration (including pre-law), information on searching for internships, experiential learning opportunities, and permanent employment, as well as help with the creation of resumes and cover letters to document key experiences.
+Oneon-one career counseling appointments and/or workshops are both viable ways to engage in career exploration, no matter where students are in their processes.
+A comprehensive recruiting program for both the full-time permanent job search as well as information about internships is also available.

-The CE function of LILAC works with community-based organizations to prepare students to be socially responsible leaders and citizens through purposeful reflection, and learning.
-The CE team helps students become more aware of their values and how they can use those values to make meaningful differences in their local and global communities.
-Community-Based Work Study and the Praxis Program are two examples of the variety of curricular and co-curricular programs offered by the CE team.
-Students, faculty, staff, and community partners collaborate with the CE team to create direct service initiatives, project-based learning, skill development and capacity building opportunities.
+Civic Engagement works with communitybased organizations to prepare students to be socially responsible leaders and citizens through purposeful action, reflection, and learning.
+The Center helps students become more aware of their values and how they can use those values to make meaningful differences in their local and global communities.
+Community-Based Work Study and the Praxis Program are two examples of the variety of curricular and co-curricular programs offered.
+Students, faculty, staff, and community partners collaborate with the Center to create direct service initiatives, project-based learning, skill development and capacity building opportunities.

-All of the members of our LILAC team look forward to working with you from your first year through graduation and beyond.
+All members of the Career & Civic Engagement Center team look forward to working with you from your first year through graduation and beyond.